ehennenfent/binja_explain_instruction/README.md

 If available, this plugin uses PyQt5 to display the explanation window.
 If no working PyQt5 installation is found, it will fall back to using the `show_message_box` feature of the Binary Ninja API, which displays a window that behaves more or less the same, but is not resizable, and blocks any other interaction with Binary Ninja.
 1. [Optional]: Install PyQt5 for your platform (`apt install python-pyqt5` on Ubuntu.
 For other platforms, see [this guide](https://github.com/nbsdx/binja-ui-api/blob/master/HowToPyQt5.pdf).)
 2. Clone this repository into your [Binary Ninja Plugins Folder](https://github.com/Vector35/binaryninja-api/tree/dev/python/examples#loading-plugins)

-## Origins
-This project is a product of [NCC Group](https://www.nccgroup.trust/us/)'s 2017 summer internship program.

 ## Contributing
 This plugin is designed to make it simple to add support for new LLIL instructions or additional architectures.
 See [CONTRIBUTING.md](https://github.com/ehennenfent/binja_explain_instruction/blob/master/CONTRIBUTING.md).
 If you come across any inaccuracies, feel free to file a pull request or create an issue.